KenEucker/select-posts-dropdown/README.md

 ### limit

-For a multiple selection dropdown, limit to only this number of selected items
+Limit to only this number of selected posts

 - Type: `number`
 - Required: No